jejewson/HyvarinenImproperModels/README.md

 # HyvarinenImproperModels

 HyvarinenImproperModels contains the *R* scripts and *stan* software to reproduce the experiments from the paper "General Bayesian Loss Function Selection and the use of Improper Models" J. Jewson and D. Rossell (2021).
-The article and supplemental material can be found at .....
+The article and supplementary material can be found at *https://arxiv.org/pdf/2106.01214.pdf*.

 The repository contains the following .Rmd files:
 ```